Marie Geistinger

-Marie Charlotte Cäcilie Geistinger (1836–1903) was a celebrated Austrian actress and operatic soprano, known as the "Queen of Operetta".
+Marie Charlotte Cäcilie Geistinger (1836–1903) was an Austrian actress and operatic soprano, known as the "Queen of Operetta".
 She frequently appeared in works by Jacques Offenbach, Johann Strauss II and Franz von Suppé.
 She achieved particular acclaim for performing Rosalinda in the première of Die Fledermaus at the Theater an der Wien in 1874.
 In 1881, her debut at the Thalia Theatre in New York was well received.

 Early life

 Born in Graz on 26 July 1836, Geistinger was the daughter of the Russian court actors Nikolaus Geistinger, an opera singer, and his wife Charlotte, who was the granddaughter of the Brunswick court actor Karl Grassmann.
 Well educated, she was given a sound introduction to music by K. M. Wolf in Vienna.
 From 1844, she appeared in children's roles in Graz.
 She made her official début in August 1850 at the Max-Schaiger Theatre in Munich.